magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLWebRTC/PeerConnection/NativeBindings/UnityEngine.XR.MagicLeap.MLWebRTC.PeerConnection.NativeBindings.MLWebRTCConnectionProxyConfig.md

 ### AutoConfigUrl {#string-autoconfigurl}

-Url to use to download the proxy config.
+Url to use to download the proxy config

 ```csharp